The living environment surrounding us is constantly changing in unprecedented speed these days. Thus, the information

 details, the power of physical spaces, and the amenity of rich neighborhoods.

 Through those keen senses, the created urban and architectural spaces could be a part of the real social stocks.

-Structuring an ideal interactive relationship between the scholarly approaches in the laboratory in Meiji University, and
+Structuring an ideal interactive relationship between the scholarly approaches in the laboratory at Meiji University, and

-the professional approaches in Archi-Media architects & associates, we would like to create more innovative ideas
+the professional approaches at Archi-Media architects & associates, we would like to create more innovative ideas

 and designs, with strong and challenging motivations.